 #7 of 10 More

 Ezra was a scribe who knew how to attract the favor of The Lord upon everything he did.
 He made it his duty to study the word of God – not just read it.
-He also spend much time in fasting and praying over the word.
-For these reasons everything he touch literally turned to gold.
-The hand of God was upon him and he succeeded in everything he did.
+Ezra also spent much time in fasting and praying over the word.
+For these reasons everything, he touched literally turned to gold.
+The hand of God was upon him, and he succeeded in everything he did.

 Ezra 7:9, 10; 8:23